galaxyproject/galaxy-hub/content/events/2022-10-EGD/index.md

 # Supporters

-This event is generously supported by [ELIXIR](https://elixir-europe.org/).
+This event is generously supported by [ELIXIR](https://elixir-europe.org/) and funded by the European Union’s HORIZON-INFRA-2021-EOSC-01 under Grant Agreement no. 101057388.

 <div style="max-width: 300px">